Mostly rehash of Gwern’s commentary on recent AI progress.

 During the various panics and busts in the past centuries, there were huge disemployment effects as companies were forced to automate, but the people were able to switch sectors or find new jobs.
 The trucking industry alone employs 3% of the entire American population, and how many of those employees are skilled operations research PhDs who can easily find employment elsewhere in logistics?
 Imagine a kid with an IQ of 70, his Ricardian comparative advantage doesn’t guarantee there’s anything worth hiring him for (even laundry has gotten harder).
 Humans need not apply.

 We live in a world where in some cases we would not hire someone at any price.
-One video of an employee spitting in customer’s food can go viral and do more damage to a chain’s sales than that employee would earn for the chain in a hundred years.
 One person in an o-ring process can do an incredible amount of damage if they are only slightly subpar; to continue the NASA analogy, one loose bolt can cost $135 million, one young inexperienced technician can cost $200 million.
 We just have to calculate the expected-value of reducing the number of such incidents by even 0.01%.
 Humans need not apply.

 Frankfurtian Bullshit In A Post-GPT-3 World

 As Sarah Constantin writes, humans who are not concentrating are not general intelligences.
-Unless you make an effort to read carefully, you probably cannot detect any mistakes in GPT-3’s nonfiction upon skimming — OpenAI has achieved the ability to pass the Turing test against humans on autopilot.
+Unless you make an effort to to read carefully, you probably cannot detect any mistakes in GPT-3’s nonfiction upon skimming.
+Try for yourself.
+Notice how hard you have to pay attention to to pick up any mistakes.
+In a post-GPT-3 world, can you bring yourself to to read everything with that level of care?
+How many times have I repeated the word “to” in this paragraph alone without you noticing?
+What about articles on topics you don’t have any expertise in?
+GPT-induced Gell-Mann amnesia is going to fry your brain.
+OpenAI has achieved the ability to pass the Turing test against humans on autopilot.

-As Robin Hanson notes, and I don’t think he’s exaggerating, that a lot of human speech is just babbling — simply linking words and sentences statistically likely to come after the next, not unlike GPT-3.
+As Robin Hanson writes, a lot of human speech is just babbling — simply linking words and sentences statistically likely to come after the next, not unlike GPT-3.
 The median student learns a set of low order correlations, but if you ask an exam question probing a deep structure answer, most students give the wrong answer.
 These low order correlations also seem sufficient to capture most polite conversation talk (e.g. the weather is nice, how is your mother’s illness, and damn that other political party), inspirational TED talks, and when podcast guests pontificate on topics they really don’t understand (e.g. quantum mechanics, consciousness, postmodernism, or the need always for more regulation everywhere).